stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 #### Create AppRole

-For each team to onboard a AppRole has to be created using the Vault CLI:
+For each team to onboard an AppRole has to be created using the Vault CLI:

 ```shell
 $ vault write auth/approle/role/product-productName \